isank-a/workstation/README.md

   brew install --cask rectangle
   ```

-- [LastPass](https://www.lastpass.com/) - My password manager.
-I just use the Firefox extension and not the desktop application. _I've a premium plan_.
+- [BitWarden](https://bitwarden.com/) - My password manager.
+I just use the Firefox extension and not the desktop application.

 ### Video Player